 Where to go next

 Use the Emergency Fund Calculator to estimate your target, then pair it with the Debt Payoff Calculator if high-interest balances are part of the picture.
+Revisit the number after a move, a new child, a job change, or a big increase in fixed monthly costs.

 Disclaimer: This article is educational and not financial advice.
 Use it as a planning framework, then check your own numbers, local rules, and personal risk tolerance.